 The Quakers and William Penn’s experiment was the second radical influence I learned about.
-We think of Quakers being tame these days, but back then they were the worst troublemakers around.
+We think of Quakers being tame these days, but back then they were among the worst troublemakers around.
 They would protest using almost any means available to them, including stripping naked and parading through towns while preaching about fallen man and fallen society.
 Puritans hated them to no end.
 Quakers were turned away, imprisoned, fined, maimed, and killed.
-And Quakers kept coming back for more.
+And Quakers kept coming back for more — they took martyrdom seriously.

 What I discovered in this recent book is that Roger Williams is the only colonial founder who didn’t mistreat Quakers.
 Williams came to America as a Puritan and despised Quakers, but there was a difference.
 He was mentored by Sir Edward Coke, the famous common law lawyer.
 Also, he was heavily influenced by Francis Bacon, the famous scientist and arch-rival of Coke.
 These were the type of influences that would inspire the Levellers and others involved in the English Civil War.
 Williams came to America before revolution erupted, but he brought the societal conflicts with him.